Current business situation

 Setting up in Market

-Austrade looks forward to providing initial and ongoing support and advice, though a reputable third party provider to accomplish the mechanics of setting up in Mongolia may be required.
+Austrade can provide initial and ongoing support and advice, however you will probably require a reputable third party provider to successfully navigate the mechanics of setting up a business in Mongolia.

 Banking and finance

 It is important to work with reputable banks as partners when doing business in Mongolia.
 As with most emerging economies there is sometimes issues with non-payment, therefore it is important that you do your due diligence on potential partners and engage reputable banks for letters of credit and other protective measures around trade finance.